-BEC (Battery Eliminator Circuit) - The BEC can either be in the receiver or in the ESC.
+- BEC (Battery Eliminator Circuit) The BEC can either be in the receiver or in the ESC.
 This circuit allows the receiver and servos to be powered by the main battery pack in an electric model.
-This eliminates the need to carry a separate pack of 4 AA batteries to power the radio equipment.

-Brushless Motor - A D/C brushless motor replaces the brushed motor's traditional commutator and brush arrangement with intelligent electronics that energize the electromagnetic windings in sequence to provide rotation.
-Opposite of a brushed motor, the brushless motor has its windings (coils) on the perimeter of the motor can and the magnets are mounted to the spinning rotor shaft.

-Cogging - Cogging is a condition sometimes associated with brushless motors.
+This eliminates the need to carry a separate pack of 4 AA batteries to power the radio equipment. - Brushless Motor A D/C brushless motor replaces the brushed motor's traditional commutator and brush arrangement with intelligent electronics that energize the electromagnetic windings in sequence to provide rotation.
+Opposite of a brushed motor, the brushless motor has its windings (coils) on the perimeter of the motor can and the magnets are mounted to the spinning rotor shaft. - Cogging Cogging is a condition sometimes associated with brushless motors.
 Typically, it is a slight stutter noticed when accelerating from a stop.
 It happens for a very short period as the signals from the electronic speed control and the motor synch with each other.
-The BL-2s electronic speed control is optimized to virtually eliminate cogging.

-Current - Current is a measure of power flow through the electronics, usually measured in amps.
-If you think of a wire as a garden hose, current is a measure of how much water is flowing through the hose.

-ESC (Electronic Speed Control) - An electronic speed control is the electronic motor control inside the model.
+The BL-2s electronic speed control is optimized to virtually eliminate cogging. - Current Current is a measure of power flow through the electronics, usually measured in amps.
+If you think of a wire as a garden hose, current is a measure of how much water is flowing through the hose. - ESC (Electronic Speed Control) An electronic speed control is the electronic motor control inside the model.
 The BL-2s electronic speed control uses advanced circuitry to provide precise, digital proportional throttle control.
 Electronic speed controls use power more efficiently than mechanical speed controls so that the batteries run longer.
 An electronic speed control also has circuitry that prevents loss of steering and throttle control as the batteries lose their charge.

-Frequency band - The radio frequency used by the transmitter to send signals to your model.
-This model operates on the 2.4GHz direct-sequence spread spectrum.

-kV Rating - Brushless motors are often rated by their kV number.
+- Frequency band The radio frequency used by the transmitter to send signals to your model.
+This model operates on the 2.4GHz direct-sequence spread spectrum. - kV Rating Brushless motors are often rated by their kV number.
 The kV rating equals no-load motor rpm with 1 volt applied.
 The kV increases as the number of wire turns in the motor decreases.
 As the kV increases, the current draw through the electronics also increases.
-The BL-2s 3300 motor is a 3300 kV motor optimized for the best speed and efficiency in lightweight 1/10 scale models.

-LiPo - Abbreviation for Lithium Polymer.
+The BL-2s 3300 motor is a 3300 kV motor optimized for the best speed and efficiency in lightweight 1/10 scale models. - LiPo Abbreviation for Lithium Polymer.
 Rechargeable LiPo battery packs are known for their special chemistry, which allows extremely high energy density and current handling in a compact size.
 These are high performance batteries that require special care and handling.
-LiPo battery packs are for advanced users only.

-mAh - Abbreviation for milliamp hour, a measure of the capacity of the battery pack.
-The higher the number, the longer the battery will last between recharges.

-Neutral position - The standing position that the servos seek when the transmitter controls are at the neutral setting.
+LiPo battery packs are for advanced users only. - mAh Abbreviation for milliamp hour, a measure of the capacity of the battery pack.
+The higher the number, the longer the battery will last between recharges. - Neutral position The standing position that the servos seek when the transmitter controls are at the neutral setting. - NiMH Abbreviation for nickel-metal hydride.

-NiCad - Abbreviation for nickel-cadmium.
-The original rechargeable hobby pack, NiCad batteries have very high current handling, high capacity, and can last up to 1000 charging cycles.
-Good charging procedures are required to reduce the possibility of developing a "memory" effect and shortened run times.

-NiMH - Abbreviation for nickel-metal hydride.
 Rechargeable NiMH batteries offer high current handling and much greater resistance to the "memory" effect.
 NiMH batteries generally allow higher capacity than NiCad batteries.
 They can last up to 500 charge cycles.
-A peak charger designed for NiMH batteries is required for optimal performance.

-Receiver - The radio unit inside your model that receives signals from the transmitter and relays them to the servos.
+A peak charger designed for NiMH batteries is required for optimal performance. - Receiver The radio unit inside your model that receives signals from the transmitter and relays them to the servos. - Resistance In an electrical sense, resistance is a measure of how an object resists or obstructs the flow of current through it.
+When flow is constricted, energy is converted to heat and is lost.
+The Velineon power system is optimized to reduce electrical resistance and the resulting power-robbing heat.